CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mongodb-blueprint.md

 }}}

 ### Overview
-After reading this article, the reader should feel comfortable deploying the MongoDB database on CenturyLink Cloud.
+After reading this article, the reader should feel comfortable deploying the MongoDB database on Lumen Cloud.

 ### Partner Profile